wpendl99/.github/profile/essentials/demo/demo.md

 </body>
 ```

-The JavaScript handles when you click on the card and changes the text.
+The JavaScript handles it when you click on the card, and the JavaScript changes the text.

 ```js
 function titleClick() {